nwg/racket-wiki/Continuous-Integration.md

+*DRAFT*
 This page hopes to describe the plan for the Continuous Integration process to use in Racket.

 **Goal**: to ensure Racket is and remains to be a reliable system, without unexplained regressions or performance changes.

+# Contributing

+If you are interested in contributing machines, volunteering with code, or anything else, get in touch.
+We gather in channel #ci on Slack.

-# Support Levels
+# Support Tiers

-Due to available resources for testing and benchmarking, there are three support levels implemented.
+Due to available resources for testing and benchmarking, there are X support tiers.

-In support level 1, all tests and benchmarks are ran on a per-commit basis.
-This should be fast and thorough enough to catch most obvious errors.
-In support level 2, we run all the tests and benchmarks on a wider variety of architectures.
-In support level 3, we run not on all supported architectures, but also with all supported compilers.
+TODO: decide how many support tiers are available and which arch/vm/os/options are in each tier.

 # Environments